thomas4f/mxbmrp/README.md

 The provided memory addresses are configured for MX Bikes beta19.
 If the game updates or if you use a different version, these addresses may need adjustment, as the data locations could shift with game updates.

 ## Running and building the project from source
-Note that this is optional, and that it assumes that you have Python and pip installed.
+Note that **this is optional**, and that it assumes that you have Python and Pip installed.

 ### Running
 ```code